paul-hammant/rockferry/CONTRIBUTE.md

 You could also run all the components locally on your development machine.
 No need to overcomplicate like me.
 The only requirement for running the node on your own machine is to have kvm on that machine.
 So, Linux.

+## Dependencies

+Rockferry is built on libvirt, so naturally libvirt needs to be installed.
+Consult your distros documentation.

+The latest version of golang, should be provided by your package manager.

+The latest version of node.js and [yarn](https://yarnpkg.com/getting-started/install).

 ## Overcomplicated setup

 If you run a overcomplicated setup like me, you would need to change some variables.
 Mainly,